-- Please do not ask host families or kamp families for financial support. - Ask the families what their house rules are and abide by them.
-For example, don't put your feet on the furniture or eat in the living room if they don't. - Don't wear out your welcome. - Please be considerate of their time as a family, kids' bedtimes, etc. - Don't use the family computer to check email. - Use good manners and graciously eat what is served. - If you are invited for dinner, write the time and date on your calendar. - Please call before you just drop by. - Don't expect to be fed unless you are invited. - Be aware of awkward situations such as female student with Dad or male student with Mom. - If you can't meet at a particular time, communicate as to why so they don't feel slighted. - At restaurants, don't expect your host family to pay, and if they do offer to do so, don't order the most expensive thing on the menu!! - Don't ask personal questions about the family finances or the cost of their possessions. - Please give plenty of notice if you have to cancel getting together. - Don't assume it's OK to bring friends. - If you end up staying overnight at their house, take the sheets and towels to the washing machine before you leave. - Be aware that lots of families do not watch TV, especially on a school night. - If you borrow something, return it.
-If it is lost or broken, offer to replace it. - Be a BLESSING 😳
+- Please do not ask host families or camp families for financial support. - Ask the families what their house rules are and abide by them.
+For example, don't put your feet on the furniture or eat in the living room if they don't. - Don't wear out your welcome. - Please be considerate of their time as a family, kids' bedtimes, etc. - Don't use the family computer to check email. - Use good manners and graciously eat what is served. - If you are invited for dinner, write the time and date on your calendar. - Please call before you just drop by. - Don't expect to be fed unless you are invited. - Be aware of awkward situations such as female student with Dad or male student with Mom. - If you can't meet at a particular time, communicate as to why so they don't feel slighted. - At restaurants, don't expect your host family to pay, and if they do offer to do so, don't order the most expensive thing on the menu! - Don't ask personal questions about the family finances or the cost of their possessions. - Please give plenty of notice if you have to cancel getting together. - Don't assume it's OK to bring friends. - If you end up staying overnight at their house, take the sheets and towels to the washing machine before you leave. - Be aware that lots of families do not watch TV, especially on a school night. - If you borrow something, return it.
+If it is lost or broken, offer to replace it. - Don't assume that you can do laundry at their house.
+If they offer, awesome!
+If you do get to do laundry there, you are responsible for completing your laundry, not the host family.
+Make sure to complete it in a timely manner and not leave any of your laundry in the way. - Be a BLESSING 3